 Take time and whittle the values list down to two guiding principle for your life.
 It’s a process in itself but a worthy one.
 Identifying your values will give you the framework to quickly assess opportunities as they present and keep you focused on those that are important to you.

 As ideas surface, write them down.
 As you read, capture the words and references that catch your attention.
 As you learn, jot down the most important parts of the lesson or put those learnings into action.
-Brainstorm.
+Take time to brainstorm.

 Periodically review your journal.
-What you’ll notice is that a lot of the words and ideas start to connect with the action that you’re taking to move your life forward.
+You’ll notice that the words and ideas start to connect with the action that you’re taking to move your life forward.

 3/ Start your day with gratitude